-24.5.2 Compensation for executive and associate corporate officers
+24.5.2 Executive and associate corporate officers compensation

-Following the publication and analysis of the AFEP-MEDEF Corporate Governance Code, Atos Origin has issued the following with regard to the company Directors compensation.
+Following the publication and analysis of the Afep-Medef Corporate Governance Code, Atos Origin has issued the following with regard to the company Directors compensation.
 These items were approved by the Board of Directors on 19 November 2009.